 To treat stains, pour or spray a small amount of hydrogen peroxide on the stain and allow it to soak into the fabric for about ten minutes before washing the garment as usual.Continue to 4 of 6 below.

 04 of 06

 High-efficiency front load washers are notorious for developing smelly odors, especially in high humidity areas.
-The odor comes from mold and mildew growth on detergent and fabric softener residue left inside the washer drum and trapped to rubber door seals due to overdosing.
-Chlorine bleach is an effective washer cleaner but if you have a sensitivity to chlorine or prefer to use a more environmentally friendly cleaner, you can use hydrogen peroxide instead.
+The odor comes from mold and mildew growth on detergent and fabric softener residue left inside the washer drum and on rubber door seals due to overdosing.

 When your washer needs a cleaning, add two cups of hydrogen peroxide to the empty washer drum and then run a hot water wash cycle.
 Your washer will smell fresh and clean.
 A monthly cleaning will usually prevent a stinky repeat.Continue to 5 of 6 below.

 Colored clothes can become dull from body soil and detergent residue trapped in the fibers.
 You can brighten them with the mild bleaching action of hydrogen peroxide.